Skip to content

 480K

-A large hub terminal may contain 480,000+ sq ft of conditioned space per concourse
+A large hub terminal may have 480,000+ sq ft of conditioned space per concourse

-HVAC at this scale involves chilled water plants, air handlers the size of shipping containers, and distribution networks that span miles of ductwork — all needing simultaneous availability.
+HVAC at this scale means chilled water plants, air handlers the size of shipping containers, and distribution networks spanning miles of ductwork.
+All needing simultaneous availability.

 FAA